mmettler21/political_analysis/README.md

 <iframe src="static/LDAvis_prepared_Fox_9topics.html" style="width: 1200px; height: 700px; border: 0px"></iframe>

+From now on, as shown in the two graphs, we will focus exclusively on 3 themes for New York Times and 9 for Fox News and proceed to an LDA. <br>

 ## Comparison between topics for the New York Times and Fox News

 Looking at the Topic Detection by LDA for both newspapers, the following can be observed: